Heating Instructions

 • Heat oven to 350°F (165°C).

-• Add moisture: Pour in 1/4 to 1/2 cup of chicken broth, lemon juice, or white wine (or a mix) over the chicken to prevent drying out.
+• Optional: Pour in 1/4 to 1/2 cup of chicken broth, lemon juice, or white wine (or a mix) over the chicken to prevent drying out.

 • Cover tightly with foil or a lid to trap steam.